 1. Put Yourself First

 It’s just like they tell you about the oxygen masks when you board a plane: see to your own before trying to help others.
 It feels uncomfortable, yes.
 You want to think about others and do well by them, and that’s wonderful.
 That’s what I love about you.
 All I’m saying is that you’ll be in a much better position to do that if you look after yourself first.
-Take care of your own needs.
+Make sure your needs are being met.
 Feed yourself in mind, body, and spirit first.
-Fill yourself with strength, love, and security, and then use those tools to help others do the same for themselves.
+Fill yourself with strength, love, and security, and then use those tools to help others do the same.

 2. Be Helpful, Not Transactional